Discontinuing (Withdrawing from) SBP Coverage Due to Qualifying VA Disability

 Spouse SBP Coverage

-Please check our new SBP-DIC News webpage for news on the SBP-DIC Offset Phased Elimination.
+Please see our SBP-DIC News webpage for details and Frequently Asked Questions about the SBP-DIC Offset Phased Elimination.

-The amount of the SBP annuity and the DIC benefit that would be paid to a surviving spouse should be carefully considered before requesting withdrawal.
+The amount of the SBP annuity and the DIC benefit that would be paid to a surviving spouse should be carefully considered before requesting discontinuation.

-For example, if an annuitant receives a monthly SBP annuity of $500 from DFAS and becomes eligible to receive a monthly DIC award of $400 from the VA, DFAS will deduct the $400 DIC amount from the $500 SBP amount and pay the remaining $100 to the annuitant.
+For example, in 2021, if an annuitant receives a monthly SBP annuity of $1200 from DFAS and becomes eligible to receive a monthly DIC award of $1500 from the VA, DFAS will deduct two-thirds of the amount of DIC ($1000) from the $1200 SBP and pay the remaining $200 to the annuitant.
+The annuitant will continue receive the full amount of DIC from the VA (in this example $1500).

 The Special Survivor Indemnity Allowance (SSIA)

 When a spouse is eligible to receive SBP and DIC, and is not receiving the full amount of SBP due to the SBP/DIC offset, the spouse may also receive the Special Survivor Indemnity Allowance (SSIA).
 SSIA is a separate fixed monthly entitlement which may not exceed the amount of the SBP annuity in any month that it is subject to the SBP/DIC offset.
 SSIA is increased by the same cost of living adjustments as SBP and military retired pay.
-SSIA is not authorized for your surviving spouse if you have withdrawn from SBP.
+SSIA is not authorized for your surviving spouse if you have discontinued participation in the SBP.

 How Remarriage May Impact a Spouse SBP Annuity